 Both dry and wet low-carb cat foods are available on the market, each with their own set of pros and cons.
 Veterinary experts agree that there is no simple answer to the question, “Which type is better?” because every case is different.
 The best choice for your cat will largely depend on his needs and preferences.

-Our top 5 picks for low carb dry cat food
+Top 5 picks for low carb, dry cat food

 1. Tiki Cat Born Carnivore Dry Cat Food – Our top pick!